TeknooSoftware/states/README.md

 Features
 --------

-* **Create Several States** : Split classes in states to avoid ununderstable large monolithic statements.
+* **Create Several States** : Split classes in states to avoid un-understandable large monolithic statements.
 * **Inherit States and Classes** : Complete and factorize states thanks to inheritance.
   * Stated classes can be also inherited.
 * **Automate States Switching** : Define states switching rules based on object's properties.
-* **Implement Every Where**: Thanks to traits and interfaces, use this pattern on your existant code.
+* **Implement Every Where**: Thanks to traits and interfaces, use this pattern on your existing code.
   * Compatible with Doctrine.

 A complete documentation is available in [documentation/README.md](documentation/README.md)